 Our Baptism Policy

 We believe that Baptism marks an important step in Christian commitment and so it is right that those to be baptised (or their parents in the case of a child,) should have a proper understanding of the meaning of Holy Baptism.
-Our priest Fr Paul Blanch usually invites families to a very simple one-off Baptism Preparation session offered from time to time so that several couples can meet together to go through the understanding process.
+One of our priests usually invite families to a very simple one-off Baptism Preparation session offered from time to time so that several couples can meet together to go through the understanding process.

 It is our responsibility as a Christian Church to encourage all seekers of Baptism to carefully consider and understand the implications of the step they are taking, and we do this by providing informal preparation, teaching, support and encouragement concerning the Christian faith.